-That was eighteen months ago.
+Chain-of-thought prompting was once the ceiling.
 Now every major lab has a dedicated reasoning model.
-OpenAI's o3, Anthropic's extended thinking, Google's reasoning mode, DeepSeek's R1 lineage - each claiming breakthroughs in complex problem-solving.
+OpenAI's o-series, Anthropic's extended thinking, Google's reasoning mode, DeepSeek's R1 lineage — each claiming breakthroughs in complex problem-solving.

 The reasoning wars are here.
 And they're reshaping what we expect AI to do.

-What's new: A new variant of o3 optimized for extended reasoning on complex problems - think 5+ minute deliberation on hard math, coding, or analysis tasks.
+The capability: OpenAI's reasoning models are optimized for extended deliberation on complex problems — think multi-minute reasoning on hard math, coding, or analysis tasks.

 The cost: Reasoning tokens are expensive.
 A single complex query can cost $5-10.
 This isn't for casual use.